geneontology/annotation_extensions/doc/results_in_acquisition_of_features_of.md

 * OWL ID: RO_0002315
 * label: results in acquisition of features of
 * synonyms
-[]
+[u'results in differentiation of']

 ### Definition
 The relationship that links a specified entity with the process that results in an unspecified entity acquiring the features and characteristics of the specified entity

 ### Usage
-Use this relation to link a process to the cell or anatomical structure that the process results in the differentiation of.
+Use this relation to link a cell differentiation process to the cell type that the process results in the differentiation of.

 ### Comment
 Example of use: an annotation of gene X to cell differentiation with results_in_acquisition_of_features_of CL:0000057 (fibroblast) means that at the end of the process the input cell that did not have features of a fibroblast, now has the features of a fibroblast.